hannahfremlen/HF_SC00039_Project/README.md

   The packages needed are csv, argparse, pandas, numpy and matplotlib.pyplot

 ## Arguments
-  -h      Prints help message.
+-h&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prints help message.

-  -i1     File with the chemical shifts from NMR assignment in csv format.
+-i1&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;File with the chemical shifts from NMR assignment in CSV format.

-  -i2     File with the chemical shifts from the POTENCI algortihm in csv format.
+-i2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;File with the chemical shifts from the POTENCI algorithm in CSV format.

-  -out    Name of the csv output file.
+-out&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Name of the CSV output file.

-  -seqno  The position of the first residue in the wild-type protein sequence (set to 0 if not needed).
+-seqno&nbsp;&nbsp;The position of the first residue in the wild-type protein sequence (set to 0 if not needed).

+  ## Outputs
+    CSV file containing the residues and the calculated secondary structure (smooth).

+    A plot with residues on the x-axis and smooth values on the y-axis where values close to -5 indicate beta-sheet structure and values closer to 5 indicate alpha-helical structure.